zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 </table>

 > [1] Whether the video can achieve 1080p resolution depends on the performance and capabilities of the device.
-Devices with lower performances may experience low frame rates when using 1080p.
+Devices with lower performance may experience low frame rates when using 1080p.
 Agora will optimize the video for lower-end devices in future releases.
 Contact [support@agora.io](mailto:support@agora.io) for details.

 #### Enable Dual-stream Mode (EnableDualStreamMode)

 ```
-public int EnableDualStreamMode(bool enabled);
+public int EnableDualStreamMode(bool enabled)
 ```

-This method sets the stream mode: Single-stream (default) or dual-stream, which is only applicable when you set the channel profile as command mode when calling the `setChannelProfile` method.
+This method sets the stream mode: Single- (default) or dual-stream, which is only applicable when you set the channel profile as command mode when calling `setChannelProfile`.

 <table>
 <colgroup>